 Living in Illinois

 Living in Illinois means experiencing all four seasons in a very clear way.
 Fall brings colorful leaves, winter brings snow and cold temperatures, spring feels fresh and new, and summer is full of festivals and outdoor activities.

-For many international Teachers, this is something completely different from home, and it becomes one of the most memorable parts of the experience.
+For many international teachers, this is something completely different from home, and it becomes one of the most memorable parts of the experience.

-Classrooms Feel Diverse and Welcoming
+Classrooms Are Welcoming

+Living in Illinois